nanobox-io/nanobox-guides/articles/php/cakephp/from-scratch.md

-# Codigniter from Scratch
+# CakePHP from Scratch
 Part of what makes Nanobox so useful is you don't even need PHP or CakePHP installed on your local machine to use them.

-## Create a Codigniter project
+## Create a CakePHP project
 Create a project folder and change into it:

 ```bash